What's on

 Discover your Library

 Did you know UNSW Library is the perfect place to start your study journey?
-Join us for a tour or a short introduction at one of our Libraries!
+Join us for a tour or a short introduction of Main Library!

 Limited sessions available, registration required.